thecarp/dactyl-keyboard/doc/options-main.md

 #### Parameter <a id="mcu-support-height-factor">`height-factor`</a>

-A multiplier for the width of the PCB, producing the height of the support actually touching the PCB.
+A multiplier for the width of the PCB, producing the width of the parts touching the PCB in a lock.

 #### Parameter <a id="mcu-support-lateral-spacing">`lateral-spacing`</a>